-In over four centuries Macao has not only inspired architecture of different traditions, it has preserved and maintained an extraordinary number of its buildings.
+In over four centuries Macau has not only inspired architecture of different traditions, it has preserved and maintained an extraordinary number of its buildings.
 Therefore, within a short distance, you could easily find the Chinese temples and also the Western churches.
-Here are some of famous landmarks in Macao
+Here are some of famous landmarks in Macau.

-The name Macao is always thought to be derived from the name of A-Ma Temple.
-A-Ma Temple is one of the oldest and most well-known temples in Macao, which has been dedicated to the goddess of fishermen, Matsu.
+The name Macau is always thought to be derived from the name of A-Ma Temple.
+A-Ma Temple is one of the oldest and most well-known temples in Macau, which has been dedicated to the goddess of fishermen, Matsu.
 It is now with UNESCO World Heritage status.

 Ruins of St Pauls

-Senado Square has been the civic hub of Macao for centuries.
+Senado Square has been the civic hub of Macau for centuries.
 Pastel-coloured neoclassical buildings spell Mediterranean, while the active participation of the local Chinese community reflects the multi-cultural dimension of the Macau society.

 The Taipa Houses-Museum is composed by a few Portuguese styled buildings, which were built in 1921 and were formerly the houses of senior government officers and Macanese families.
 Overhanging flower baskets and old-fashioned street lamps make it an ideal place for walking around.

-From the observation deck and revolving restaurant of Macao Tower, you will see the magnificent view of Macao city and Pearl River delta.
-Bungee jump, Skyjump, Skywalk and Tower Climb are always the most popular activities, which create you an unforgettable trip to Macao.
+From the observation deck and revolving restaurant of Macau Tower, you will see the magnificent view of Macau city and Pearl River delta.
+Bungee jump, Skyjump, Skywalk and Tower Climb are always the most popular activities, which create you an unforgettable trip to Macau.